sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - **table_list.sas7bdat**

   This data set contains one row per UDM table.
 The execution_flag column is used to include or exclude tables when building the ddl and etl codes.
 The mart_type column has no impact on the processing.
+This table is recreated each time the ddl or etl codes is generated.

 The **macros** folder
 - This folder contains all the logic in sas macros, in .sas code files.